airyhq/airy/docs/docs/getting-started/installation/aws.md

 ## Uninstall Airy Core

-You can remove the Airy Core AWS installation by deleting the Airy Core AWS resources with the [AWS CLI CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
+You can remove the Airy Core AWS installation by deleting the Airy Core AWS resources with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).

 Retrieve the ID of the installation: